pomdtr/sunbeam/www/website/docs/reference/schemas/action.md

     // the title of the action (required)
     "type": "open",
     // the url or path to open (required)
-    "open": { // only one of url or path can be specified "url": "https://pomdtr.github.io/sunbeam", // open a url
+    // only one of url or path can be specified
+    "url": "https://pomdtr.github.io/sunbeam", // open a url
     "path": "~/.config/sunbeam/sunbeam.json", // open a file
-    }
 }
 ```